$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Nontrivial boundary automorphism set

 \section{Nontrivial boundary automorphism set}

 We prove that there are examples of pairs $(Y,\varphi)$ for which the set of 4-manifolds with fixed boundary $Y$ and equivariant intersection form, up to homeomorphism, can have arbitrarily large cardinality.
 This was alluded to in Example~\ref{ex:LargeStableClassIntro}.
-The main step in this process is to find examples of Hermitian forms~$(H,\lambda)$ for which~$\Aut(\partial \lambda)/\Aut(\lambda)$ can become arbitrarily large.
+The main step in this process is to find a sequence of Hermitian forms~$(H_i,\lambda_i)$ for which~$\big\{\big|\Aut(\partial \lambda_i)/\Aut(\lambda_i)\big|\big\}$ is unbounded.
 The most direct way to achieve this is when~$H$ has rank~$1$.
 Indeed, in this case,~$\Aut(\partial \lambda)/\Aut(\lambda)$ can be described in terms of certain units of~$\Z[t^{\pm 1}]/\lambda$, as we now make precise. \medbreak

 Given a ring~$R$ with involution~$x \mapsto \overline{x}$, the group of \emph{unitary units}~$U(R)$ refers to those~$u \in R$ such that~$u \overline{u}=1$.
 For example, when~$R=\Z[t^{\pm 1}]$, all units are unitary and are of the form~$\pm t^{k}$ with~$k \in \Z$.